yochaigal/cairn/resources/converting-monsters.md

 - Agile and lithe.
 - Attacks with teeth and claws (choking her prey if possible).

-_Which tells me:_
+#### This tells me:
 - She's fast, and probably savvy in a fight.
 She probably has higher than average Hit Protection (regular humans have 3 HP). **6 HP**.
 - I don't think foxes have protective hides, and she's otherwise human beside her head. **No Armor**.
 - She is decently strong.
 Normal human is 10 and she's bigger. **12 STR**
 - I can imagine her hunting prey over the snowy tundra.
 She's fast. **14 DEX**
-- Foxes are usually pretty cunning, right?
+- Foxes are pretty cunning, right?
 Probably forceful and proactive in a tough situation. **11 WIL**
 - I'd go with bite (d6) for the teeth attack, and claws (d8+d8). the same as any two-handed weapon.

 _In summary, that leaves us with the following opening statblock:_
 6 HP, 12 STR, 14 DEX, 11 WIL, teeth (d6), claws (d8+d8)

-_For her abilities:_
+#### Now on to her abilities:
 These are easy.
 Just copy the fictional stat block created earlier!
+- We know what she looks like, and that she can transform into a fox at will.
+- She cannot be harmed by metal; I'm taking this to mean she's immune to _metal weapons_.
+- She chokes her victims.

+Easy, right?
+Now to make it useful:

 - Appears as a 7-foot tall with a human woman with the head of a fox.
+- Transforms into a fox at will.
+- Immune to attacks from metal weapons.
+- Critical damage: victim is choked unconscious, to be fed on.

+And that's it!
+Behold, a converted Cairn monster:

+#### Foxwoman
+6 HP, 12 STR, 14 DEX, 11 WIL, teeth (d6), claws (d8+d8)
+- Appears as a 7-foot tall with a human woman with the head of a fox.
-- Can transform into a fox at will.
+- Transforms into a fox at will.
 - Immune to attacks from metal weapons.
 - Critical damage: victim is choked unconscious, to be fed on.